dotnet-campus/DirectShow.NET/directshowlib/Samples/BDA/DTVViewer/readme.txt

-DTVViewer - A basic Digital TV (BDA) viewer sample
+DTVViewer - A basic Digital TV (BDA) viewer sample (version 1.1)

 This sample demonstrates how to use BDA to display Digital TV into a Windows Form.

 This application asks the user for tuning parameters.
 You have to know most of them to have a working Tune Request.

-DVB-T parameters are directly dependent on the emiter to which your root antenna is pointing.
+DVB-T parameters are directly dependent on the emiter to which your roof antenna is pointing.
 Each country's broadcasting DVB-T TVs have a website with that informations.
 Worst case, http://www.dvb.org/ can be a good start...

 DVB-S parameters depend on the satellite pointed to by your dish antenna.
 This website http://www.lyngsat.com/ can be really useful!